One Day in Boston: An Ideal Itinerary to See Beantown’s Best

 10am: Get the lay of the land with a Freedom Trail walking tour

 We may be biased since it’s kind of our specialty, but we know we’re not alone in thinking that walking tours are a great way to get to know a city and its major sites easily and efficiently.
-There are many outstanding Boston tours to choose from, and we encourage you to find your favorite, but if you’d like a suggestion, may we humbly share our three-hour VIP Freedom Trail Tour?
+There are many outstanding Boston tours to choose from, and we encourage you to find your favorite, but if you’d like a suggestion, may we humbly share our three-hour VIP Boston Freedom Trail Walking Tour?

 Our Freedom Trail walking tour starts right in the center of Boston history at the corner of America’s oldest public park, Boston Common, and across from the golden-domed Massachusetts State House.
 Visit 13 of the 16 sites on Boston’s famous Freedom Trail, including the Old North Church and the Paul Revere House, and end up in the scrumptious North End (Boston’s Little Italy) just in time for lunch.